WDCG

 WDCG (105.1 FM) is a commercial radio station licensed to Durham, North Carolina, and serving the Research Triangle radio market.
 It airs a Top 40 (CHR) format and is owned by iHeartMedia with studios on Smoketree Court in Raleigh's Highwoods Office Park.
-WDCG carries several nationally syndicated programs on weekdays: The Fred Show from WKSC-FM Chicago, hosted by Christopher "Fred" Frederick, in morning drive time, and On Air with Ryan Seacrest in early afternoons.
+WDCG carries several nationally syndicated programs on weekdays: The Fred Show from WKSC-FM in Chicago, hosted by Christopher "Fred" Frederick, in morning drive time, and On Air with Ryan Seacrest in early afternoons.

 WDCG has an effective radiated power (ERP) of 73,000 watts.
 The transmitter and tower are off Ten-Ten Road in Apex.
 WDCG broadcasts in the HD Radio format.
-The HD2 subchannel plays classic hip-hop as "95.3 The Beat."
+The HD2 subchannel plays classic hip-hop as "95.3 The Beat".
 It feeds two FM translators at 95.1 and 95.3 MHz.

 History

 WDNC-FM

 The station signed on the air on February 29, 1948.
 Its original call sign was WDNC-FM, the sister station to WDNC on the AM band.
 Both were owned by Durham Morning Herald and The Durham Sun and were affiliates of the CBS Radio Network.
 The two stations largely simulcast their programming until the late 1960s.
 The FM station's debut coincided with the AM station's power increase and frequency shift from 1490 to 620 kilohertz.

 In 1953, the Herald-Sun group joined WTIK owners Floyd Fletcher and Harmon Duncan in securing a license to operate a television station in Durham, which would eventually become WTVD Channel 11 the following year.
 WDNC-FM transmitted from an antenna located atop one of AM 620's three towers on Shocoree Drive in western Durham just off Interstate 85.
 (The old 105.1 FM antenna was visible on the easternmost tower until the site was razed in late 2017.)

-In the late 1960s, the FCC was encouraging AM-FM combos to offer separate programming.
+In the late 1960s, the Federal Communications Commission (FCC) was encouraging AM-FM combos to offer separate programming.
 Around 1968, WDNC-FM began broadcasting an automated easy listening and middle of the road (MOR) format in FM stereo.
 In 1974, management decided to offer automated country music on the station.
 It changed its call letters to WDCG to stand for "Durham's Country Giant."
 WDCG later switched to album rock music in the late 1970s.